php-fig/fig-standards/proposed/container.md

 #### 1.1.1 Entry Identifiers

 An entry identifier is a string of at least one character that uniquely identifies an item within a container.
-Implementing libraries MUST support identifiers consisting of the characters A-Z, a-z, 0-9, _, and . in any order in UTF-8 encoding and a length of up to 64 characters.
-Implementing libraries MAY support additional characters and encodings or longer lengths, but must support at least that minimum.
+Implementing libraries MUST support identifiers consisting of any valid non-empty string of arbitrary length in UTF-8 encoding.
+Implementing libraries MAY support additional encodings, but must support at least UTF-8 at minimum.
 An entry identifier is an opaque string, so callers SHOULD NOT assume that the structure of the string caries any semantic meaning.

 #### 1.1.2 Reading from a container